emory-libraries/Alma-Public/NewEbooks/readme.md

 ####python version 2.7.5
 ####bash version 4.1.2(1)
 ####Purpose: Flag items acquired in the last 60 days to create a Newly Acquired flag for Primo
-####Dependencies: titles that are older than 60 days will be removed when the newly acquired script runs
+####Dependencies: titles that are older than 60 days will be removed when the newly acquired script runs ; analytics is used to produce the list of record numbers
 -------------------------------------------------------------------------------------------------
 #####master script to run the new ebooks scripts below